For Landscape enquiries please call 01279 792869 for a full quote

 Wisteria brachybotrys 'Showa-beni'ID6184

-Showa-Beni is a very floriferous, moderately high climber, with short but numerous flower clusters (10 - 15 cm).
+Showa-Beni is a very floriferous, moderately high climber, with short but numerous flower clusters 15-20cm in length.
 This species is recognized by its velvety, hairy leaves and its lovely scent.
 This Wisteria needs a normal moist-permeable soil, sun to light shade and preferably a southern or western orientation.
 Showa-beni bloom with fragrant pink flowers.

 Plant Type: deciduous climber